ollulceland/Top-Trump/README.md

 ### Extension work:
 * With our [pokemon_with_round_recording!!!](https://github.com/ollulceland/Top-Trump/blob/main/pokemon_with_round_recording!!!) file, players are able to play multiple rounds and record the outcome of each round.
 The player with most number of rounds won,wins the game:satisfied:
-* With [STAR WARS FINAL CODE](https://github.com/ollulceland/Top-Trump/blob/main/STAR%20WARS%20FINAL%20CODE) file, our players could pick a stat that they prefer to play against the evil computer empire(the component) in our Star Wars Top Trump:sunglasses:
+* With [FINAL_CODE](https://github.com/ollulceland/Top-Trump/blob/main/FINAL_CODE) file, our players could pick a stat that they prefer to play against the evil computer empire(the component) in our Star Wars Top Trump:sunglasses:

 - - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- -